TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part1-BlazorWASM/009 File data storage.md

 {
     get
     {
-        if (dataContainer == null)
-        {
         LoadData();
+        return dataContainer!.Users;
     }

-        return dataContainer.Users;
 }
-}
 ```

 Line 1 is just the file path.\
-Line 3 is the DataContainer, which after being loaded, will keep all our data.
+Line 2 is the DataContainer, which after being loaded, will keep all our data.
 It is obviously not very efficient or scalable, because we are essentially keeping the entire database in memory.
 If the database contains a lot of data, we will not have enough memory.
 However, for this toy example, it is just fine.
+Notice the variable is _nullable_, marked with the "?", indicating we allow this field to be null.
+We will regularly reset the data, clear it out and reload it.

 Then two properties.
-They both check if the DataContainer is `null`, meaning that is has not been loaded from the file.
-If it is `null` we call a currently-not-existing method: `LoadData`, which will read from the file.\
+They both attempt to lazy load the data.
 Then the relevant collection is returned.

+The `LoadData` method will check if the data is loaded.
+If not, i.e. `dataContainer` is `null`, then the data is loaded.
+See below.

 ### Load data